Play golf in Ireland at the same time as the 148th Open, Royal Portrush – EUROS 2200 per person sharing, based on four guests

 Wednesday 24 Sadly a flight home.
 Or we can add dates to your stay.

 Upgrades to include dinner and higher spec accommodation available.
-We can easily adapt this tour to suit you.
+We can easily adapt this tour to suit you for any number of guests, shorter or longer.